7 MIN READ TIME

 Situated on the Fife Coastal Path, Macduff's Castle is a ruined castle near East Wemyss associated with the Macduff Earls of Fife, the most powerful family in Fife in the middle ages.
 The present ruins are the remains of the home of the Wemyss family, who lived there from the 14th century, and their successors in the 16th century.

 A visit to the beautiful coastal town of Burntisland makes for a great family day out.
-Head to the seafront where you'll find two activation panel - one is next to the Beacon Leisure Centre and the other is near the play park.
+Head to the seafront where you'll find two activation panel - one is close to the Beacon Leisure Centre, on the path between the beach and the skate park, and the other is near the play park at the east end of the Links.

 Did you know that Lindores is the site of the first recorded written evidence of whisky distillation back in 1494?